 Lead Biologist – Ojibway Prairie Reptile Recovery Program

 Jonathan manages the recovery program for the Ojibway population of the massasauga rattlesnake in Southern Ontario.
-Jonathan is a habitat expert, having studied both biology and landscape architecture at the University of Guelph.
-Jonathan has published numerous articles about the importance of habitat for reptiles and amphibians.
+Jonathan’s research interests lie in the field of urban herpetology, having studied both biology and landscape architecture at the University of Guelph.
+Jonathan has authored or co-authored numerous reports and publications about the conservation of Canadian reptiles and amphibians in urban environments.

 Make a Donation